japila-books/spark-sql-internals/docs/spark-sql-Aggregator.md

 }
 ----

-After you create a custom `Aggregator`, you should use <<toColumn, toColumn>> method to convert it to a `TypedColumn` that can be used with link:spark-sql-dataset-operators.adoc#select[Dataset.select] and link:spark-sql-KeyValueGroupedDataset.adoc#agg[KeyValueGroupedDataset.agg] typed operators.
+After you create a custom `Aggregator`, you should use <<toColumn, toColumn>> method to convert it to a `TypedColumn` that can be used with spark-sql-dataset-operators.md#select[Dataset.select] and spark-sql-KeyValueGroupedDataset.md#agg[KeyValueGroupedDataset.agg] typed operators.

 [source, scala]
 ----